 So, we drove halfway around the lake, to park on the other side in the small village of Obertraun and take the Hallstatt boat across the lake.
 We had gotten out to ask the hotel Haus am See where we could park and she said parking was free here and the hotels don’t mind you parking anywhere.
 The boat dock was right behind the hotel so we quickly grabbed our stuff and hopped on the boat within 5 minutes!

 I could hardly contain my excitement as we slowly made our way across the lake.
 With each minute that passed, the town came closer and closer into view, displaying a bunch of houses clustered together along the shores of the lake.
+It’s hard to believe that such a dreamy town could possibly even exist and you might have to shake your head in disbelief just to make sure it’s not a film set!

 The boat drops you off right in the center of the town, next to the Evangelical church and below the Pfarrkirche that towers over the town.
+As you make your way into the town, you’ll find a variety of shabby chic shops, cafes and restaurants.

 Like this post?
 Take it with you as GPS Guided App directly to your phone via GPSMyCity!

 Within a few feet, you immediately find yourself in the city’s main square which left me breathless with the shock of the beauty in person.
 I.could.not.stop.taking.pictures!!
 It was absolutely stunning!
+The main square though is one of the top sights to see in Hallstatt as being the prettiest in the town!

 The town has managed to maintain its classy, historic city full of hotels and houses built into the side of the mountain and the town only seems to bloom under the beauty of endless fall foliage surrounding the houses.